frodwith/yanop/README.markdown

           -o VAL
     --output=VAL  output file (- for stdout).
 Required.
 Default: -

-getopt.simple() doesn't do what I want!
+yanop.simple() doesn't do what I want!
 =======================================
-Yeah, sorry about that. getopt.simple() does what I usually want with a minimum of fuss and ceremony, but have a look at the lower level APIs.
+Yeah, sorry about that. yanop.simple() does what I usually want with a minimum of fuss and ceremony, but have a look at the lower level APIs.
 Very probably, you can coerce them into doing what you want, though you might have to write try/catch blocks (the horror!) and call process.exit() yourself, and